BilalBAI/sample-market-making-agent/README.md

 1. A simple symmetric quoting algo
 2. Using Avellaneda & Stoikov’s strategy to find the optimal bid/ask spreads and taking inventory risk into consideration.

-## This is a toy example and should not be used in production.